Care of Rabbits

 Fresh water should be offered daily, either in a drop bottle or a heavy ceramic dish that cannot be overturned easily.
 Clean the water bottles several times a week.

 Rabbits on the Oxbow diets do not require salt blocks, but definitely can benefit from items to chew on such as clean, untreated wood or commercial chew sticks.
 No other supplements are needed or recommended in most cases, but Papaya tablets are not harmful, and some rabbit owners feel they may help digestion so we keep them in stock.

-We also keep an Oxbow joint supplement in stock for older rabbits with back pain.
 We are experience with older pet rabbits and can discuss proper nutrition, supplements and pain medications as needed for arthritis, and other things you can do to make your rabbits “golden years” as comfortable as possible.